How to Enter Disbursements “Incurred As Agent”

 If this process is not followed properly the following scenarios may happen:

-If you split out paid PST in Cost allocations and keep the expense card taxable, end-client will pay normal amount.
+If you separated out paid PST and keep the expense card taxable, end-client will pay normal amount.
 However, in your books reimbursement would be booked as PST Collected in a liability account but PST paid would be in an expense account.
 Manual journal entries would be required to correct the mistake.

 If you follow the process but do not remove PST from expense card, client will end-up being billed for PST twice (one as passthrough in the cost and another as added by the firm).